bobgeorgethe3rd/wouterdocs/cornelius/Cornelius Fabric options.md

 ### Interfacing

-This pattern requires the waistband to interfaced.
-We recommend using a **Hair Cloth** for the interfacing, you can either use a fusible or non-fusible which ever you prefer.
-If you do not access to hair cloth you can use any medium to firm interfacing you deem appropriate for waistbands.
+This pattern requires the waistband to be interfaced.
+We recommend using a **Hair Cloth** for the interfacing, you can either use fusible or non-fusible which ever you prefer.
+If you do not have access to hair cloth you can use any medium to firm interfacing you deem appropriate for waistbands.

 <Note>